|

 1933

-Freight train derails in Morrisville.
+Freight train derailed in Morrisville.
 The Southern Railway train derails at 4:30 a.m. in the center of town.
 No crew members are injured, but a search is made for a missing hobo.
 Flames break out in a tank car filled with gasoline and spread to nine box cars piled three-high along the highway.
 Firefighters from both Raleigh and Durham extinguish the flames before the post office and other buildings across the highway are endangered.
 Morrisville is located 13.59 miles from Station 1.
-(April 28, 1933)rt23apr33

-Three-story, frame residence on E. Edenton Street burns.
+Three-story, frame residence on E. Edenton Street burned.
 The 4:48 a.m. alarm is transmitted from box 15.
 Three lines and 1,300 feet of hose are used.
 (December 5, 1933)rfd

 - Headquarters - 110-112 W. Morgan - tel 414